qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

   HelloServer!

-You can have a look at the default GetCapabilities of the |qg| server at:
+You can have a look at the default GetCapabilities of the QGIS server at:
 :file:`http://localhost/cgi-bin/qgis_mapserv.fcgi?SERVICE=WMS&VERSION=1.3.0&REQUEST=GetCapabilities`

 .. tip::